boots-edu/textbook/source/original/week9.md

 Now we will add the html and css for the fancy\-image component\.
 We will also put two images img1\.jpg and img2\.jpg into the assets folder\.

-And let’s bind the src attribute of the image to a variable in the \.ts file\.
+And let's bind the src attribute of the image to a variable in the \.ts file\.

 Here we just create aproperty\, give it a defaultvalue\, and use a  _bind_  _decorator_  to attach it to the html element that we have already defined\.
 This will cause the src attribute of the img tag to contain the string \(and display a cat\)\.